reidrac/msx-pixel-tools/README.md

-# MSX Pixel tools
+# MSX Pixel Tools

-These are two simple tools I used to make [Night Knight](https://www.usebox.net/jjm/night-knight/).
+These are few simple tools I used to make [Night Knight](https://www.usebox.net/jjm/night-knight/).

-Convert PNG images into sprites and tilesets to be used by the MSX.
+Convert PNG images into sprites and tilesets to be used by the MSX in screen 2 mode.

 * `png2sprites.py`
 * `png2tileset.py`